-To sleep better, people should have a cool dark quiet environment.
-The temperature should range from 17 to 28°C with 40-60% relative humidity levels.
+To get better sleep, people should have a cool dark quiet environment.
+The temperature should range from 17 to 22°C with 40-60% relative humidity levels.
 It’s best to keep the room completely dark with no blue lights.
 Most of us consider these factors as crucial ones in maintaining a comfortable microclimate for sleep, but we often neglect the importance of clean air.

 The bedroom often has the worst air quality compared to other parts of the house.
 People tend to shut the doors and windows to minimize noise or to have privacy.
 We stuff our bedrooms with carpet, pillows, stuffed toys, shelves, and wardrobes.
 They not only collect dust over time but also become a source of volatile organic compounds (VOCs), a variety of chemicals that have a negative effect on our health when we inhale them.
 Electronic devices, such as computers and printers, can also emit VOCs.